Pre-historic SEO: The Myths and Legends

-Simply put, the philosophy behind Meta Keywords has always been to list key words and phrases, that you would expect your site to rank well for, and waiting for users to type those terms into search engines.
-Although it is still useful to have a Meta Keywords tag in your code, standalone keywords are much less potent than they were in years gone by.
+The philosophy behind Meta Keywords has always been to list key words and phrases.
+Ones that you would expect your site to rank well for.
+And wait for users to type those terms into search engines.
 Header Tags have experienced a similar downturn in fortunes.

 - Title Tag

 - Meta Description

 - Meta Robots Tag

 SEO Myths No. 2: Submission Forms

 Once upon a time, the earth was roamed by a species of great beasts known as submission forms.